 At A2 level students refine skills such as: Planning and designing, research and analysis, time management, written work, use of subject specific terminology, image compositional devices, digital and physical manipulations, use of digital editing software, use of digital SLR cameras and digital camcorders for still and moving image work, working on Mac and pc platforms, preparing and printing imagery to a professional standard, creativity, reflection and refining work, presentational devices and evaluation learnt in year 12.
 They produce one unit of coursework based upon their own chosen theme or topic resulting in a ‘Personal Investigation’ and the course concludes with a 15 hour ‘Externally Set Assessment’, where students choose 1 of 8 questions as a starting point for their body of work.

 The Art Department has run a variety of trips that enable students to experience Art outside of the classroom.
-Btec students have visited Beckford Silk and learnt about the production of a range of silk products from the design stage through to manufacture.
+Students have visited Beckford Silk and learnt about the production of a range of silk products from the design stage through to manufacture.

 Gifted and Talented students from Year 7-11 have attended a gallery visit and workshop experience at ‘The Wallace Collection’ London.

-Within the Art Department we actively encourage students to come into the Department during their free and study periods.
+Within the Art Department we actively encourage students to come into the Department during their study periods.

 There is a Photography club that runs after school every Monday which caters for students from all year groups.